Simsso/NIPS-2018-Adversarial-Vision-Challenge/experiments/linear-combination/README.md

  * loading the weights and computing an adversarial example using a FGSM-like attack

 Start a Docker container, which mounts volumes to persist the model, outputs, and TensorBoard logging.
+Update the volume directory in `start.sh` (Docker requires an absolute path, here) to match this folder's location.
+(Previously: `/Users/timodenk/Development/nips-2018/linear-combination`)
 ```bash
 ./start.sh
 ```